doleron/primefaces-interface-test/test-webapp/README.md

+#About

-This is a webapp maven project that uses <strong>PF9.0-SNAPSHOT</strong> version for automation test purposes based on https://github.com/primefaces/primefaces-test.
+This is a webapp maven project aiming to perform interface tests over PrimeFaces components.

-Execute with <strong>mvn jetty:run</strong> command and hit <strong>http://localhost:8080/primefaces-test-webapp</strong> to run the page.
+This is configured to use PrimeFaces 9.0-SNAPSHOT.
+Check the file pom.xml to change the primefaces version.

+# Runnning

+To execute this applicatio run the following command:

+`mvn jetty:run`

+This command starts a jetty server.
+The application can be accessed in the address: http://localhost:8080/primefaces-test-webapp

+# Configuration

-Refer to https://github.com/primefaces/primefaces-test for more details about the configuration of this application.
+This project is based on primefaces-test project: https://github.com/primefaces/primefaces-test Refer to primefaces-test project description for more details about how to configuration the application.